PrivateAIM/documentation/src/guide/deployment/node-installation.md

 - [minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fwindows%2Fx86-64%2Fstable%2F.exe+download)
 - [Kubernetes](https://kubernetes.io/docs/setup/)

-The FLAME Node is designed to work with an NGINX Ingress Controller.
-Compatibility with other Ingress Controllers is not guaranteed.

 #### Helm

 The FLAME Node software package is a compilation of multiple services working together which require several